Crews broke through the attic and uncovered a wardrobe, nearly a century old and signed by decades of seminary students.

 During the fighting, the "Old Dorm," as it was known, was converted to a hospital and Dull was believed to have been one of the soldiers treated there.

 Dull's father wrote to encourage him to try and kill "old Jeff," referring to Jefferson Davis, president of the Confederacy.
 And Dull's mother wrote to say men had been jailed in Somerset County, for avoiding conscription.
-But nine made a hole
+But nine made a hole in the jailhouse and escaped.

 Also among the artifacts is an advertisement for Shriner's Balsamic Cough Syrup, believed to be from the 1850s when three bottles of syrup could be bought for $1.